-Private sales took place and has ended in 2018.
+Seed and Private rounds took place in 2018.

-Taraxa’s founding team members are committed to the long-term success of the network and will hold their token allocations for an extended period.
+Taraxa’s team members committed to the long-term success of the network and will hold their token allocations for an extended period.

-The Foundation intends to keep a certain number of tokens to continue contributing to the Taraxa ecosystem and to participate in the decentralized network operations.
+The Taraxa Foundation intends to keep a certain number of tokens indefinitely (not to be sold) to help bootstrap and continue to participate in the decentralized network’s operations.

 Taraxa token holders may use the token to initiate and pay for the cost of processing transactions, and these transaction fees are paid to the validators of the network.
 More on transaction fees in the Rewards section.

 Taraxa token holders may choose to stake their tokens via bonding to become an eligible validator of the network, responsible for processing the network’s transactions and maintaining the network’s overall security and integrity.
 As an indication of commitment to the system and service standard assurance, users would be required to place an amount of Taraxa token as security deposit before it may participate in mining for the benefit of the network.

 Staking is a mechanism for stakeholders to signal their commitment to help maintain and grow the Taraxa network, and they are rewarded (see Rewards section) accordingly.
 To stake, the stakeholder needs to bond Taraxa tokens for a period, in return gaining additional weight in voting in governance-related decisions and become eligible to participate in the Taraxa network’s consensus process and earning rewards.
 Staking Period